-Though considered a defeat for the Americans, scholars attribute the Battle of Pelham for saving the Continental Army.
+Though considered a defeat for the Americans, scholars attribute the Battle of Pelham (or Pells Point) for saving the Continental Army.
 British ships sailed up the Long Island Sound and landed troops in the rear of Washington’s retreating army.
-They hoped to race across Westchester County and cut General Washington’s army off, hemming him in between this army and other British forces pushing up from the south.
-The least they hoped for was to disrupt Washington’s supply line and cut him off from New England.
-Colonel Glover initiated a hit and run delaying tactic that effectively forestalled General Howe’s plans.
-Washington was given the precious time to slip by and man the fortifications around White Plains, thereby destroying all British hope to cut the Americans off from New England.
+Supreme commander General Howe hoped to race across Westchester County and entrap the Americans between this force and other British troops pushing up from the south.
+The least he hoped for was to disrupt Washington’s supply line and cut his army off from New England.
+Colonel John Glover, whose Massachusetts seamen ferried a third of Washington’s army from Brooklyn to Manhattan after the Battle of Long Island, initiated a hit and run delaying tactic that effectively forestalled General Howe’s plans; once more coming to the army’s rescue.
+Washington was given the precious time to slip by Howe’s forces and man the fortifications around White Plains, thereby thwarting Howe’s plans to ensnare the American army.

 The action took place outside the Village of Pelham in a portion of Westchester County that was considered neutral ground.
 For seven years the region became a no-man’s land between American and British forces.
 The British army, headquartered in New York City, had outposts along what today is the Bronx-Westchester border.
 The American forces were located north of the Croton River and stretched from Peekskill to Connecticut and down to the Long Island Sound.
 For the duration of the war, those living between the opposing lines were subject to constant raiding and pillaging by both sides, claiming the rights over loyalist and patriots alike.
 The outlaw bands became known as ‘cowboys’ (patriots) and ‘skinners’ (loyalists).